 So with that kind of diversity, the big question is, how do you exactly start to classify them?
 Good thing botanists have already devised ways to classify them.
 In fact, classifying plants is considered as one of the oldest approaches in studying botany.

 In general, botanists group plants into two major groups: non-vascular and vascular.
-The former being composed of early plants while the latter consists of plants which had developed a vascular system.
+The former is composed of early plants, while the latter consists of plants that had developed a vascular system.

-However, this kind of grouping seems to be very general and covers a wide variety of scope.
-The more commonly used plant classification is the more specific one: by classifying them into different phyla.
+However, this kind of grouping seems very general and covers various scopes.
+The more commonly used plant classification is the more specific one: classifying them into different phyla.